-Before deciding to participate, you should understand that this study is designed as a "randomized", "placebo-controlled", and "double-blind" study.
+Before deciding to participate, you should understand that this study is designed as a "randomized," "placebo-controlled," and "double-blind" study.

 - -"Randomized" means that you are put into a group by chance.
 It is like flipping a coin.
 Neither you nor the researchers will choose the group to which you are randomized.
 You will have an equal chance of being placed in any group. - -"Placebo controlled" means that this study uses a non-active drug (normal saline) which is called a placebo. - -"Double-blind" means that your study doctor, you, and most of the study staff will not know which drug you will receive.
-The Pharmacist will know it, but will not give this information to anyone who is involved in your care.
+The radiology technician will know it, but will not give this information to anyone who is involved in your care.
 This allows evaluation of the safety and effectiveness of the investigational study drug in a fair way.
 Neither you nor the investigator will know what group you are in but the study doctor can find out if medically necessary.

 There will be two groups in this study.
-All study subjects will receive exemestane and everolimus as well as best supportive care according to your doctor prescription.
-The combination of exemestane and everolimus has been proven to be effective in patients with metastatic breast cancer which is growing despite prior standard treatments.
-In addition to the exemestane and everolimus, you will receive study drug or placebo, depending on which study group you are in:
+All study subjects will receive standard of care hormonal therapy as well as best supportive care, according to your doctor prescription.
+The hormonal therapy has been proven to be effective in patients with metastatic breast cancer which is growing despite prior standard treatments.
+Different drugs can be used, according to the local standard of care on to status: tamoxifen, exemestane, anastrozole, letrozole, fulvestrant, goserelin, leuprorelin and triptorelin are the most common.
+Most of them are given in tablets which are taken by mouth once or twice a day.
+Some of them are administered through a subcutaneous implant.
+Your study doctor will prescribe these medications to you as standard of care.

+In addition to the standard of care hormonal therapy, you will receive study drug or placebo, depending on which study group you are in: